Seeing medical records might ease hospital patients’ confusion

-"The hope is that increased transparency achieved by sharing electronic medical records with patients while they're in the hospital would make them more engaged in their care, more satisfied, and more likely to ask questions and catch errors," said lead study author Dr. Jonathan Pell, an assistant professor at the University of Colorado in Denver.
+"The hope is that increased transparency achieved by sharing electronic medical records with patients while they're in the hospital would make them more engaged in their care, more satisfied, and more likely to ask questions and catch errors," said lead study author Dr. Jonathan Pell, an assistant professor at the University of Colorado Anschutz Medical Campus in Aurora.

 Patients didn't think they could catch medical errors, “so that piece didn't come out the way we had hoped it would," Pell said.
 "But we were also pleasantly surprised that many of the doctors and nurses didn't see their work load increased by patients having access to their records."